 Mr Chuang Wen Fu is our Executive Chairman.
 He was appointed to the Board on 27 November 2003.
-With more than 25 years of experience in the keypad industry, Mr Chuang is the key driver of the Group's strategies, and is responsible for the overall management and operations of our Group.
-His experience in the keypad industry stretches back to 1982 when he was overseeing San Teh Limited's entire keypad operations.
+With more than 30 years of experience in the component manufacturing industry, Mr Chuang is the key driver of the Group's strategies, and is responsible for the overall management and operations of our Group.
+His experience in component manufacturing stretches back to 1982 when he was overseeing San Teh Limited's entire keypad operations.
 Under his leadership, San Teh grew to become one of the leading keypad manufacturers with more than 5,000 employees.
-He retired as Managina Director in 1999 but still serves on the Board of San Teh.
+He retired as Managing Director in 1999 but still serves on the Board of San Teh.
 Mr Chuang holds a diploma in Science (Survey engineering) from Tamkang College of Arts and Science (now known as Tamkang University), Taiwan.

 Mr Gu Cheng Hua is our Executive Director and President of Nantong Memtech Technologies Co., Ltd. He was appointed to the Board on 1 April 2004.
-Mr Gu has over 20 years of experience in the keypad manufacturing industry and is responsible for overseeing the entire operation of business unit in Nantong, including both manufacturing and marketing activities.
+Mr Gu has more than 25 years of experience in the component manufacturing industry and is responsible for overseeing the entire operation of business unit in Nantong, including both manufacturing and marketing activities.
 He holds a Bachelor of Science (Mathematics and Physics) degree from Southeast University in the People's Republic of China.

 Mr Yap Chin Kuan is our Executive Director and President of Dongguan Memtech Electronic Products Co., Ltd. Mr Yap was appointed to the Board on 27 November 2003.
-He has over 20 years of experience in the keypad manufacturing industry, of which more than 15 years were spent in the People's Republic of China.
+He has more than 25 years of experience in the component manufacturing industry, of which more than 20 years were spent in the People's Republic of China.
 Mr. Yap is responsible for overseeing the entire operation of business unit in Dongguan, including both manufacturing and marketing activities.
-His experience covers all aspects of keypad manufacturing, from production, marketing operations, factory operations to overseas expansion.
+His experience covers all aspects of the Group manufacturing activities, from production, marketing operations, factory operations to overseas expansion.

 Mr Teow Joo Hwa is our Executive Director and President of Taitech Precision Electronic (Kunshan) Co., Ltd. Mr Teow was appointed as a Director of the Company on 26 February 2005.
-Mr. Teow is responsible for overseeing the entire operation of business unit in Kunshan, including both manufacturing and marketing activities A graduate in Mechanical Engineering from

-National Taiwan University and armed with over 20 years of experience, Mr Teow has a strong background in precision mechanical engineering and designing machine tools
+Mr. Teow is responsible for overseeing the entire operation of business unit in Kunshan, including both manufacturing and marketing activities A graduate in Mechanical Engineering from National Taiwan University and armed with over 25 years of experience, Mr Teow has a strong background in precision mechanical engineering and designing machine tools.